 I just had to go & see them live

-So when they announced a free gig in a park in Reykjavík at the end of July 2006, it triggered me into an impromptu short trip to Iceland just to visit that concert.
+When Sigur Rós announced they would play a free concert in a park in Reykjavík at the end of July 2006, it triggered me into a spontaneous short trip to Iceland, just to visit that concert.

-The Sigur Rós concert was awesome, all 2 hours & 15 minutes of it, accumulating in that mind-blowing eruption of sound that is their epic song ‘Popplagið’.
+Not only by the Sigur Rós concert – which was already awesome in itself.
+All 2 hours & 15 minutes of it, culminating in that mind-blowing eruption of sound that is their epic song ‘Popplagið’.
 I stood about five rows from the front of the stage, and was blasted off my orange coloured socks by their brilliant sounds.

 Colourful & cozy Reykjavík.

-Þingvellir continental rift.
-One of those places that will make you feel blown away with the awesomeness of Iceland.
+Þingvellir continental rift, one of those places that makes you feel blown away with the beauty of Iceland.
 Geological wonders happening right before your eyes.

-I was intrigued by the luminosity of the light that never really went away, the way the language sounded, and those funny extra letters.
+I was intrigued by the luminosity of the light that never really went away, the way the language sounded, and those funny extra letters ‘ð’ and ‘þ’.

 Incredible craggyness & overwhelming beauty